 When highway hypnosis occurs, you often will have no memory of operating a motor vehicle during those times.
 Even the most experienced drivers can fall into this hypnotic state and become unaware of stopping at red lights or making turns.
 Highway hypnosis can last for seconds, a few minutes, or several miles before you realize you have been under its spell.

 Fatigued driving and highway hypnosis are two different things.
 Fatigued driving, often from not getting enough sleep, involves some level of cognitive impairment.
 The driver may experience a slow reaction time and be less aware of their surroundings, including other cars.
-This type of driving affects countless truck drivers and causes thousands of motor vehicle crashes every year, many with fatalities or severe injuries.
+This type of driving affects countless truck drivers and causes causes thousands of motor vehicle crashes every year, many with fatalities or severe injuries.

 In contrast, drivers do not need to feel fatigued for highway hypnosis to happen.
 According to research in hypnotism, drivers experiencing highway hypnosis are in a hyper-focused mental state, which allows them to be more finely in tune with responses rooted in the subconscious.
 In other words, the driver conducts actions automatically, not intentionally, on those long drives.